 Medieval Fantasy is an overworked beast.
 It's not that the swords, sorcery, and dragons genre doesn't have stories left to tell.
-I, myself, am writing a dark fantasy series and still enjoy such as Rob J. Hayes' The Ties That Bind and Kenny Soward's Gnomesaga.
+I, myself, am writing a dark fantasy series and still enjoy such as Rob J. Hayes' Best Laid Plans and M.L.
+Spencer's Rhenwars.
 The success of George R.R.
 Martin's stories involving politics, intrigue, and dragons show there's plenty of life in the old boy yet.
 It's just that a lot of authors never try to move beyond it when they set down to write fantasy, which is ironic given the premise of the genre is unbinding your mind from reality.

 Urban Fantasy is, literally, fantasy stories set in cities of the modern era.
 I separate this from "Fish out of Water" stories where a Modern Man heads to the past.
 A Connecticut Yankee in King Arthur's Court, Ultima, and the Chronicles of Narnia are just fantasy stories in my mind.
 Urban fantasy has some overlap with magical realism, paranormal romance, and horror but is really its own thing.
 I also think it's different from Harry Potter in that, aside from brief visits to the Dursleys, it's all set in the wizard's world.